swentel/indieweb/README.md

   types which can either link to a page with microformat entries.
 It's advised to have an h-card on that page too as some parsers don't go to the homepage to fetch that content.

 Because content can be nodes, comments, etc. it isn't possible to use views.
-However, this module allows you to create a multiple feeds which aggregates all these content in a page and/or feed.
+However, this module allows you to create multiple feeds which aggregates all these content in a page and/or feed.
 The feeds are controlled by the 'access content' permission.

 Configuration is at /admin/config/services/indieweb/feeds